 We’re asking that all visitors to Lundy abide by the latest Government recommendations, including guidance regarding who can travel, socialise or stay overnight together, along with the physical distancing advice.
 For details of the latest rules in England, please see here.

 Travelling to Lundy

-To reach Lundy, guests either sail on MS Oldenburg (until 23 October 2020, staying guests and day trip visitors) or travel by helicopter from Hartland Heliport (from 26 October 2020, staying guests only).
-Ticket prices and further information are available here.
+To reach Lundy, guests either sail on MS Oldenburg (staying guests and day trip visitors) or travel by helicopter from Hartland Heliport (staying guests only).
+Travel details, including ticket prices and further information are available here.